 This story from 2010 provides some insight.
 A school in Australia changed a line in the children’s song “Kookaburra Sits in the Old Gum Tree.”
 The last line is “Gay your life must be,” and the school, tired of the kids bursting out in giggles at that line (but also refusing to just talk to the kids about why giggling at the word “gay” is all sorts of terrible), changed the line to “Fun your life must be.”

 While the word “gay” can have multiple meanings, even today, none of those meanings can be positive because straight people think that being gay is shameful.

-Like so many other things, it’s not gay people or homosexuality or LGBTQ culture that’s to blame, it’s homophobia.
-But I don’t expect people like my high school civics teacher to take responsibility for their attitudes.
+Like so many other things, it’s not gay people or homosexuality or LGBTQ+ culture that’s to blame.
+It’s homophobia.
+But I don’t expect people like my high school civics teacher to take responsibility for their historically homophobic attitudes.

 Want more insight into the origin stories of LGBTQ+ terms?
 Then subscribe to the LGBTQ Nation newsletter, where queer news is delivered “straight” to your inbox!